AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 - **Create** **Template.** This option takes the various generated layers and automatically creates a template by combining them back together.
 A drawback to using the auto-generated template is that Dynamic Media Classic places all the layers in one file, whereas we only need a single placeholder per layer.
 It's easy enough to delete the extra layers, but if you have many layers, it is faster to recreate them.
 Be sure to rename the new template; if you don't, it will be overwritten the next time you re-upload the same PSD.
 - **Extract Text.** This recreates text layers in the PSD as text layers in the template using the font you uploaded.
 This step is required if your text is on a path in Photoshop and you want to maintain that path in the template.
 This feature requires you to use the **Create Template** option, as the extracted text can only be created by a template generated on upload.
 - **Extend Layers to Background Size.** This setting makes each layer the same size as the overall PSD canvas.
 This is very useful for layers that will always stay fixed in position: otherwise when swapping images into the same layer, you may have to reposition them.
 - **Layer Naming.** This tells Dynamic Media Classic how to name each asset generated per layer.
 We recommend either **Photoshop** **and Layer** **Name** or Photoshop and **Layer** **Number**.
 Both options use the PSD name as the first part of the name, and adds either the layer name or number at the end.
-For example, if you have a PSD named "shirt.psd," and it has layers named "front," "sleeves," and "collar," if you upload using the **Photoshop and** Layer **Name** option,Dynamic Media Classic would generate the Asset IDs "shirt_front,""shirt_sleeves,"and "shirt_collar."
+For example, if you have a PSD named "shirt.psd," and it has layers named "front," "sleeves," and "collar," if you upload using the **Photoshop and** Layer **Name** option, Dynamic Media Classic would generate the Asset IDs "shirt_front,""shirt_sleeves,"and "shirt_collar."
 Using one of these options helps ensure the name is unique in Dynamic Media Classic.

 ## Creating a Template with Image Layers